 All of us remember the Cub/Girl Scouts or a camping trip with the family when we were young.
 We had a lesson in the virtues of fire, its danger, and its necessities.
 My father posed it to me as the legs of a three-legged stool.
 If one goes away or gets out of balance, the stool falls over.
 Too much Oxygen is like blowing out a candle.
 Too much Fuel will smother the fire.
-Too little Heat and you have no combustion.
+Too little Heat and you have no ignition.
 There are other nuances like dry fuel and the timing of added oxygen, but the point of all of this is that a pellet stove runs on these same principals and simply is just smarter about it.
 A computer runs all the systems to allow for more efficient combustion and if you have a thermostat controlled stove, that’ll only be when combustion is needed.
 As our stove can control room temp with smarter controls, so too can we be smarter about what we do with our stove set up.

 Just about all pellets are between the 5%-10% moisture range, so dry and consistent fuel isn’t much of an issue (unless you accidentally leave your bags outside) and the stove’s built-in heating element or your use of fire gel provide the right heat to start the party, but the story of the oxygen from your combustion fan isn’t so cut and dry.
 You see, air at a colder temperature has less energy pushing molecules apart from one another.
+It is more dense.
 As such, you’re going to have a larger number of oxygen molecules per cubic foot of air that is 20 degrees than you would in air that is 100 degrees.
 The colder the air, the denser the concentration of oxygen is within it.
 Pellet stoves I’ve come into contact with maximize their burning efficiency around 14 degrees F. Warmer air has less oxygen in it to rip electrons away from the wood you’re burning and anything colder than 14 deg isn’t going to offer much of an increase in efficiency.
 So unless the room you’re heating is 14 degrees, you need to use air from outside to maximize burn efficiency.
 And if the air inside your house is 14 degrees F, then you will certainly need a plumber.
 Theoretically, even if your air inside the house is 14 degrees, it won’t stay that way for very long once your stove starts puking heat out.
 Your “indoor advantage” would cannibalize itself.

 So the solution to the problem posited at the beginning of this section could simply be that you’re too low in oxygen for a healthy fire to burn.
 The difference in oxygen content of your air is the same difference between short, excited, and dancing flames that say your stove is tuned up like a NASCAR engine and the long, lazy flames that scream, “Inefficiency!” right in your face.
 That means the it’s also the difference between complete combustion of your pellets and mounds of cleaning your burn chamber and heat exchanger to accompany all of the frustration of not “finding the right pellet” that you’ve created for yourself.
 Now granted, we can’t control the air temp when it’s in the shoulder seasons and 40 degrees outside, but that air is definitely still better than the 70 degree air inside.